 - Alternatively, you can perform the exercise without standing, but sitting – muscle strain will be of the same quality, but keeping the body in the correct position will be much easier.

-- When working with medium or maximum weight – be sure to ask someone to insure you.
+- When working with medium or maximum weight – be sure to ask someone to ensure you.